EdwardKHKim/wsb/README.md

 # r/wallstreetbets Ticker Price Correlation
 wsb is a python script that generates the top 25 stocks by frequency included in reddit and subreddit posts within r/wallstreetbets and generates a graph of the stock.
+The graph generation is a modified code from Alpha Academy.
 ## Example
 1. Generate a frequency graph of the top 25 stocks that were included in reddit and subreddit posts in a week.
 WISH was the most appeared stock from June 21, 2021 to June 25, 2021 in r/wallstreetbets.
 ![wsb_stock_frequency_weekly](wsb_stock_frequency_weekly.png)